Closer to Heaven (musical): Brisbane 2005

 In December 2005, Pet Shop Boys announced that this production would be moving to Sydney to coincide with the Sydney Mardi Gras; however, the production was cancelled due to time constraints.

 Brighton 2009

-The amateur City Theatre Company in Brighton staged "Closer to Heaven" in September 2009 at the Sallis Benney Theatre.
-It had a 5-day run, 22 to 26 September.
+The amateur City Theatre Company in Brighton staged Closer to Heaven in September 2009 at the Sallis Benney Theatre.
+It had a five-day run, 22 to 26 September.

 Texas 2010

 The first US production was scheduled for 1 to 24 October 2010, by Uptown Players in Dallas, Texas.
-The cast for this production includes:
+The cast for this production included: